itsthatguy/avatars-api-middleware/README.md

 # adorable-avatars

 ## What are avatars?
 Avatars are earthly creatures that serve as proxies for gods.
-In the web world, we have avatars to represent people.
-These avatars are usually small images.
-Some people use photographs of themselves as their avatar.
-Some people use caricatures of themselves as their avatar.
+In the web world, they just represent people, and they're usually small images.

+Some use photographs of themselves as their avatar.
+Some people use caricatures of themselves.
 Others pick their favorite superhero.
 The sky's the limit.

-## What is an avatar service?
+## What's an avatar _service_?

-An avatar service let's people upload their image to a single place and then any website that uses that service for avatars will represent their avatar consistently.
-Across all websites.
-That use that service.
-Pretty cool?
+It answers the question "What is this user's avatar?"
+In this way, it provides a consistent representation of that user.
+Across _all_ websites that use that service.
+Pretty cool, right?

 But what if you haven't uploaded your image to that service?
-Then you typically get a really boring gray silhouette.
+Then you get a really boring, gray silhouette.

-## What is the Adorable Avatar service?
+## So what's the Adorable Avatar service?

-It is an interface to a better universe.
+It's an interface to a better universe.
 With a simple route, your face will be filled with consistently-linked avatar glory!

 _Consistently-linked avatar glory_ What?

 Whenever you make a request to Adorable Avatars, using an identifier like "abott@adorable.io," we give you an image for you to use on your page.
 Most importantly, it's the same image!
 Every.
 Single.
 Time.

 ## Why would I use it?
-Adorable Avatars is great for, well, avatars.
-When you're developing a feature like member lists or profiles, just give us your user's identifier and we'll give you their avatar image.
+What if you're developing a feature like member lists or profiles, but you don't have any images to use?
+Just give us your user's identifier and we'll give you their avatar image!
 That's it.

-Already have avatars implemented?
+Already have avatars implemented in your application?
-Use Adorable Avatars as a fallback and get rid of those boring gray silhouettes!
+Use Adorable Avatars as a fallback and get rid of those gray silhouettes!

 ## How do I use it?
 1. Clone this repo
 2. Install dependencies: `npm install`
 3. Start the server: `npm start`

 ### Requesting an Avatar
 The most basic request is of the following form:

     http://localhost:3002/avatar/<identifier>